Patternslib/Patterns/demo/switch/documentation.md

     <button class="pat-switch" data-pat-switch=".toolbar icon-* && .navtree; icon-*">Remove icons</button>

-Javascript API
+JavaScript API
 --------------

-The javascript API is entirely optional since patterns already autmoatically enables the switching behaviour for all elements with a `data-pat-switch` attribute.
+The JavaScript API is entirely optional since patterns already automatically enables the switching behaviour for all elements with a `data-pat-switch` attribute.
 Developers may be interested in using the API to add behaviour to other elements or trigger switches manually.